 What is a watermill-hostel?
 To better understand the characteristics of this property, we must take a step back and get some perspective …

-The land plot has approximately an area of 15,500 m2.
-On the property there are two buildings and a large water pond.
+It has approximately an area of 15,500 m2.
+On the property there are two buildings and a large mill pond.
 The buildings are isolated in the middle of nature, there is no construction or other buildings in the vicinity.
-The constructive typology of the buildings corresponds to traditional Galician constructions, that is to say, they are formed by a structure of load-bearing and retaining walls of stone factory, exposed masonry – country granite, and by a structure of wooden beams in slabs and covers.
+The constructive typology of the buildings corresponds to traditional Galician constructions, that is to say, they are formed by a structure of load-bearing and retaining walls of stone masonry – country granite, and by a structure of wooden beams in slabs and covers.
 The total constructed area of the buildings is 592.6 m2 (552 m2 plus two outdoor porches whose total area is 40.6 m2)

 In the year 2011/2012, once the uses to which these buildings were linked (both hydroelectric power station and flour mill), the idea of creating a place of retirement and rest for pilgrims, on its way to Santiago de Compostela was born, given the specific location of the property linked intrinsically to the last 100 kms of the Camino de Santiago.
 This was done and, currently, a part of these constructions (specifically 170.20 m2) is destined to Tourist Hostel for Pilgrims, with an authorized / legalized capacity for 15 people.